Thomas R. Foster

-Thomas R. Foster(1835 – August 20, 1889) was the founder of the Inter-Island Steam Navigation Company.
+Thomas R. Foster (1835 – August 20, 1889) was the founder of the Inter-Island Steam Navigation Company.
 Inter-Island became the largest passenger and cargo steamship operator in the Hawaiian Islands and the parent company of Inter-Island Airways, which later changed its name to Hawaiian Airlines.
 Foster's home and land were donated to the city of Honolulu, and is now the Foster Botanical Garden.

 Shipbuilding

-Foster was a shipbuilder in Canada that moved to Honolulu, Hawaii in 1857.
+Foster was a shipbuilder in Canada who moved to Honolulu, Hawaii, in 1857.
 He found employment with shipbuilder John Robinson and married his daughter Mary Robinson in 1861.

 Inter-Island Steam Navigation Company

 On February 7, 1883, Captain Foster incorporated the Inter-Island Steam Navigation Company.
 Some of the company's early ships included the SS James Makee, SS Planter, SS C.R.
 Bishop, SS Iwalani, and the SS Helene.
 After the acquisition of the Wilder Steamship Company in 1905, Inter-Island became the largest steamship company in the Hawaiian Islands.
 In 1929, Inter-Island Steam Navigation incorporated a subsidiary, Inter-Island Airways which changed its name to Hawaiian Airlines in 1941.